Arkansas rice farmers race against Isaac to harvest crop

 "I'm in river bottom right now; if I don't get this out today, I may lose it.
 The wind would blow it down and floods would wash over it," Christian, who worked 11 hours on Wednesday, told Reuters by cell phone from his rice harvester.

-Isaac, which was a Category One hurricane on Wednesday, is likely to become a tropical depression Thursday and move over southern Arkansas by early Friday, the National Hurricane Center said.
+Isaac, which was a Category One hurricane on Wednesday, is likely to become a tropical depression Thursday and move over southern Arkansas by early Friday, the National Hurricane Centre said.

 "They've been in a marathon of harvesting this week, trying to get ahead of the heavy rains.
 The biggest worry right now is lodging of crops from the wind and rain," said Mary Hightower, a spokesperson for the University of Arkansas Division of Agriculture.